LVK-96/MCC-project/backend/README.md

 ##

+Set up private key for the firebase admin sdk:

 Create a .env file similar to the .env.example file.
 Generate a new private key in the [firebase console](https://console.firebase.google.com/u/0/project/mcc-fall-2019-g20/overview) > settings > service accounts.
 Save the private key to mcc-fall-2019-g20/backend/secret.
 Replace the service account path with the path to your private key.
-Note! the service account path is relative to the folder backend/utils so the path will be '../secret/name-of-your-private-key.json'.
+Note! the service account path is relative to the directory backend/utils so the path will be '../secret/name-of-your-private-key.json'.

 ##